Pawtucket sues PawSox, alleging breach of McCoy lease

 “The city of Pawtucket’s primary responsibility continues to be to preserve and protect our taxpayers’ investments,” Arboleda said.

-He said Pawtucket and the PawSox continue to iscuss the possibility of allowing the team to stay in the facility on a month-to-month basis after Jan.
+He said Pawtucket and the PawSox continue to discuss the possibility of allowing the team to stay in the facility on a month-to-month basis after Jan.
 31.

 The suit does not specify the amount of damages sought.